The name Peverils was brought to England

 in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Peverils have been found, including Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverils family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverils Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peverils Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverils family to Ireland